adamsk34/Tom-Chatbot/README.md

 will write that in the world model.
 If you say "My dad isn't feeling very well", he will learn that you have a father and set his mood to 3/10.

 When Tom learns new things he may also ask related questions.
-So when you Tom learns that you have a father, Tom may respond with "What is he name?" (his grammer isn't great).
-Eventually Tom will run out of questions to aks and the conversation pretty much ends unless he thinks of more questions or you choose to ask him one.
+So when you mention your dad, Tom learns that you have a father, Tom may respond with "What is he name?" (his grammer isn't great).
+Eventually Tom will run out of questions to ask and the conversation pretty much ends unless he thinks of more questions or you choose to ask him one.

-using proper punctuation helps him but isn't always necessary.
+Using proper punctuation helps him understand what you are ssaying but it isn't always necessary.

 Tom can only process one thing being said at a time.
 If you say "I am fine, how are you?", Tom with only be able to process one of those two statements.
 This is a serious problem but will change soon.